nicolasbock/emacs-navigation/index.md

 can go to cursor positions before older jumps, and back again.
 Thus you can move up and down the list.
 There is a separate jump list for each window.
 The maximum number of entries is fixed at 100.

+## vim definition of buffers and windows

+- A buffer is the in-memory text of a file.
+- A window is a viewport on a buffer.
+- A tab page is a collection of windows.